LiuHanpei/EE4951/on_board_verify/README.md

 This guide outlines how to test the functionality of your design on the Ultra96V2 board.
-To access the board interface, navigate to http://192.168.3.1/ , and locate the "EE4951_on_board_verify" file for the code essential for verification.
-The name of the code is “control_code.ipynb”.

 Before executing the bitstream, ensure to upload your binary files along with the ".bit" and ".hwh" files related to your design.